Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_14.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="14.9"}}

-Now let's display for each party who is coming.
+Now let's display who is coming for each party.

 Just after the code you just added (still inside the parties `dir-paginate`) add the following code: